James Milne Wilson: Biography

 Wilson was born in 1812 in Banff, Scotland; the third son of John Wilson, a shipowner, and his wife, Barbara Gray; maternal grandson of Alexander Gray and wife, Jean Bean (See Pedigree of Bean of Portsoy).
-Educated at Banff and Edinburgh, he emigrated to Tasmania in 1829, studied practical engineering and afterwards became a ship's officer.
+Educated at Banff and Edinburgh, he emigrated to Van Diemen's Land (later Tasmania) in 1829, studied practical engineering and afterwards became a ship's officer.
 He was connected with the Cascade Brewery for 14 years and became its manager.
 He entered politics in October 1859 as member for Hobart in the legislative council, and in January 1863 joined the Whyte cabinet as minister without portfolio.
-In 1868, at the time of the visit of the Duke of Edinburgh, Wilson was Mayor of Hobart and on 4 August 1869 became Premier and colonial secretary in a ministry which lasted until November 1872.
+In 1868, at the time of the visit of the Duke of Edinburgh, Wilson was mayor of Hobart and on 4 August 1869 became premier and colonial secretary in a ministry which lasted until November 1872.

 Anthony Trollope, who came to Australia in 1871, formed a high opinion of Wilson: "I thought I had not met a sounder politician in Australia...
 Victoria is desirous of annexing Tasmania.
 Perhaps when she has done so, Mr Wilson will become premier for the joint colonies, and then great things may be expected."
-In 1872, Wilson was elected President of the Tasmanian Legislative Council, and held this position until his death on 29 February 1880, on his "seventeenth" birthday aged 68.
+In 1872, Wilson was elected president of the Tasmanian Legislative Council, and held this position until his death on 29 February 1880, on his "seventeenth" birthday aged 68.

 In 1847, he married Deborah Hope, daughter of Peter Degraves.
 Lady Wilson survived him with children.
-He was knighted in 1873 and created K.C.M.G. in 1878.
+He was knighted in 1873 and created KCMG in 1878.
 He was a man of unbounded popularity, well known for his charities.
 He was president of the Southern Tasmanian Agricultural Society and chairman of committees and president of the Tasmanian Jockey Club.
-As a politician Wilson showed wisdom in his advocacy of free-trade between the Australian colonies.
+As a politician, Wilson showed wisdom in his advocacy of free-trade between the Australian colonies.
 Tasmania passed an intercolonial free trade act in 1870 during his premiership, but the question made no headway on the mainland.

 In an extremely rare coincidence, he was born on 29 February (making him a leapling) and died on the same date at the age of 68.